unimelbmdap/pylater/docs/notebooks/model_fitting.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-We can see a reasonably good correspondance between the observations and the draws from the fitted model.
+We can see a reasonably good correspondence between the observations and the draws from the fitted model.

 ```{code-cell} ipython3
 ---